Thousands of bars and restaurants across the country have closed their doors in an attempt to slow the spread of the coronavirus.

 Keep it clean

 Above all, the purpose of these mandated shutdowns is to enforce social distancing and prevent the spread of the virus.
 When offering delivery service or curbside pickup, maintain a 6-foot radius between customers.
-Avoid physical contact, and ask your workers to wear gloves when transfering food.
+Avoid physical contact, and ask your workers to wear gloves when transferring food.
 For pickup orders, ask customers to wait in their vehicles.
 For walk-up restaurants, avoid grouping customers together in a line.

 If you or someone on your staff becomes sick or thinks they may have been exposed to the coronavirus, send them home right away.
 It’s always better to be safe than sorry, and your customers will appreciate your caution.